michael-wall/saml-decryption-override/README.md

 2025-07-10 12:48:30.801 INFO  [http-nio-8098-exec-4][SpSsoSamlPortalFilter:109] Failed to send Authn request: java.lang.ClassCastException: class org.opensaml.xmlsec.impl.BasicEncryptionConfiguration cannot be cast to class org.opensaml.xmlsec.EncryptionConfiguration (org.opensaml.xmlsec.impl.BasicEncryptionConfiguration is in unnamed module of loader org.eclipse.osgi.internal.loader.EquinoxClassLoader @585c3fe; org.opensaml.xmlsec.EncryptionConfiguration is in unnamed module of loader org.eclipse.osgi.internal.loader.EquinoxClassLoader @4961dbf2)
 ```
 - Ensure a gradle clean is triggered before a gradle build, to ensure the modules are built correctly based on the latest build.gradle and bnd.bnd.
+- The com.mw.custom.saml.opensaml.integration-1.0.0.jar module will go from almost 10 MB in size to 5 KB.
+This is expected.